What is a typical day at SPARC like?

 Who is eligible to apply?

 You must be at least 14 years of age.
-You must also not have yet finished your first year of college. (update 1/2018: we are experimenting this year with college freshmen applicants; historically we only take high school students or students who have not yet spent a semester in college) If you do not meet these criteria but would still like to come, please e-mail us at email@example.com to discuss exceptions.
+You must also have not yet finished your first year of college. (update 1/2018: we are experimenting this year with college freshmen applicants; historically we only took high school students or students who have not yet spent a semester in college) If you do not meet these criteria but would still like to come, please e-mail us at email@example.com to discuss exceptions.
 International students are welcome.

 How much does the camp cost?